After school care– We offer on-site after-school care. Bookings can be made through the school office. This runs from 3-5: 30 pm.

 ICAS – International competitions and assessments for schools.
 These test the students in a variety of curriculum areas: computer skills, science, spelling, writing, english and mathematics.
 Parents may ask for their children to be involved or teachers may approach parents about a student.
 Entry fees are covered by parents.

-Enviro Schools – The whole school participates in a range of environmental activities every alternate Friday.
+Enviro Schools – We are a Green-gold Enviro School.
+The whole school participates in a range of environmental activities every alternate Friday.
+Each day students complete specific enviro jobs after lunch.
 Education for sustainability plays an important role in all that we do.

 Polyfest – The whole school participates in this festival celebrating Pacifica cultures (biannually).